 The 2020 Legislature passed Senate Bill 6374, expanding the Dual Enrollment Scholarship pilot program (HB 1973) to cover apprenticeship materials for eligible students.
-Due to this expansion, the Running Start portion of the pilot program opened a competitive application process and selected 6 additional colleges to serve as pilot sites: https://wsac.wa.gov/college-credit-high-school.
+Due to this expansion, the Running Start portion of the pilot program opened a competitive application process and selected 6 additional colleges to serve as pilot sites, information found on WSAC site.